sanathsajeevakumara/FootballEventApplication/README.md

 ## Package Structure :bookmark_tabs:

-* core - Package that contain files that can be accessible by other module from the project.
+* core - Package that contains files that can be accessible by another package from the project.
-* data - Android Package that can only access domain module.
+* data - Data(Local or Remote) Package that can only access the domain package.
-* di - DI package for preform dependecy the injection.
+* di - DI package for preform dependecy injection.
-* domain - Package that cannot access any other module.
+* domain - The innermost layer.
+That can access other layers.
-* presentation - UI module that can only access by domain package.
+* presentation - UI package that can only access the domain package.

 # App Preview :octocat: